 Brandon manages the firm’s traumatic brain injury team and devotes his practice full time to cases with traumatic brain injuries and complex psychological injuries.
-He has litigated and evaluated brain injury cases in 29 states.
+He has litigated and consulted on brain injury cases in 31 states.
 In recognition of his national reputation for TBI and neuropsychological expertise, the American Bar Association in 2016 honored Brandon as one of the country’s “Top 40 Young Lawyers.”

 Brandon’s legal approach begins with his command of science, including the pathophysiology of brain injury and recovery, proper administration and interpretation of neuropsychological testing, and advanced neuroimaging.
 He routinely deposes neuropsychologists, neurologists, neuroradiologists, and molecular imaging (nuclear medicine) doctors.
 Brandon speaks their language, and his technical depositions uncover experts’ methodological shortcomings and expose their unreliable opinions.